Southwest Zone

 UMPQUA RIVER, SOUTH: Steelhead, bass

 Stanton Park campground (near Canyonville) is under construction, and the old access is closed for the winter.
 A new access roadway through the main park entrance is available for anglers.
-It is steep and only currently only rocked, so 4-wheel drive is recommended.
+It is steep and currently rocked, so 4-wheel drive is recommended.
 Please look at before driving down.
-If anglers have questions they can contact Douglas County Parks.
-Last updated 1/7/2026
+Contact Douglas County Parks with questions.
+Last updated 4/1/26

 WILLOW LAKE: Rainbow trout, largemouth bass, black crappie, brown bullhead, yellow perch